gjerd/light-jpf/README.md

 java -classpath "$(dirname $0)/lib/*" ljpf.examples.app.App

-eg. it runs and loads and resolves all jars inside the lib directory;
+eg. it loads and resolves all jars inside the lib directory;
 (yes, the app's jar itself is there too, when it's done the apps class containing the main method is executed)